 5. Ice Skating

 Head down to your local ice rink and get skating.
-Ice skating works almost every muscle group in the body, improves balance, flexibility, and joint health.
+Ice skating works for almost every muscle group in the body and improves balance, flexibility, and joint health.

 Once you’ve challenged yourself to let go of the barriers, ice skating is exhilarating.